Private tenancy agreements

 From 1 May 2026, your landlord cannot force you to sign a fixed term agreement.
 Your tenancy is periodic even if you sign a fixed term contract after this date.

-You can give less than 2 months' notice if either:
+You can only give less than 2 months' notice if your landlord agrees to this in writing.

 Example: Ending a tenancy after 1 May 2026